humdrum-tools/humdrum-documentation/guide/ch34/index.md

 Now we can search for data records containing phrase (\`{}\') or slur (\'()\') markers.
-Using <span class="tool">yank</span> **-m \... -r 0** rather than **grep** assures that the output retains the Humdrum syntax (see [Chapter 12](/guide/ch12)).
+Using <span class="tool">yank</span> **-m \... -r 0** rather than <span class="unix">grep</span> assures that the output retains the Humdrum syntax (see [Chapter 12](/guide/ch12)).
 Maintaining the Humdrum syntax will allow us to use <span class="tool">extract</span> to isolate just the `**pcset` data.
 Finally, we create an inventory of the pc sets.
 The